-The primary analysis of this study will be a non-inferiority comparison between schedules using a homologous versus heterologous boost within each group of approved COVID-19 vaccines, e.g., Group ChAdOx1 nCOVimmunology cohort (N=100) and the general cohort boosted at D28 (N=360) in the primary analysis.
+The primary analysis of this study will be a non-inferiority comparison between schedules using a homologous versus heterologous boost within each group of approved COVID-19 vaccines, e.g., Group ChAdOx1 nCOV-19/BNT162b2 will be compared with group ChAdOx1 nCOV-19 / ChAdOx1 nCOV-19 and group BNT162b2 / ChAdOx1 nCOV-19 will be compared with group BNT162b2/BNT162b2, separately.
+We will combine the immunology cohort (N=100) and the general cohort boosted at D28 (N=360) in the primary analysis.
 The analysis will be repeated in the general cohort boosted at D84 (N=360), and all the study population in the secondary analysis (N=820).